Rio (1939 film): Production

 In July 1938 Universal announced the film would star Danielle Darrieux who they had under contract and who had made The Rage of Paris for the studio.
 In October Universal said James Stewart would appear opposite Darrieux in the movie and Joel McCrea would play a role intended for Stewart, Destry Rides Again.
 In January Hedda Hopper reported that Darrieux did not want to return because she did not like the script for Rio.
 In March Joe Pasternak insisted that no one else would play her role.

 Darrieux's return from France kept being delayed so in June 1939 Sigrid Gurie was cast.
 Filming started 21 July 1939.
 It wound up in September.

+Filmink said Cummings played "a less typical role, as a seedy drunk who finds redemption."

 Reception

 The Los Angeles Times called it "a well made melodrama...
 Rathbone scores heavily...
-Cummings... received applause lasst night for his work.
+Cummings... received applause last night for his work.
 He should move a lot nearer the top after this performance."

 The New York Times said it was "an unmistakable B buzzing like an A" due to Brahm's direction which built "characterization, avoiding the obvious wherever that is possible and digging beneath the externals for psychological elements of suspense and drama... a handful of exceptionally telling sequences... a character gallery of constant interest."